NAIAS 2016 in Detroit was the scene for Audi H-Tron Quattro Concept's debut, which is a sportive SUV that runs on hydrogen.

-The Audi H-Tron Quattro Concept made its creators look into a big range of technologies in order to ensure mobility and come up with something attractive on the supersaturated marketplace.
+The Audi H-Tron Quattro Concept made its creators look into a big range of technologies in order to ensure mobility and come up with something attractive in the supersaturated marketplace.

 A lithium-ion battery can be found under the floor, in the middle of the cabin, weighing less than 60 kg.
-Two electric units are able to convert the direct current into alternative current which is delivered directly to the two electric engines.
+Two electric units are able to convert the direct current into the alternating current which is delivered directly to the two electric engines.

-The 1.98 m long concept has a solar roof that contributes greatly into the energy management, this one being the most developed car roof ever.
-In a region like Central Europe, this roof car would ensure an autonomy of 1000 km.
+The 1.98 m long concept has a solar roof that contributes greatly to the energy management, this one being the most developed car roof ever.
+In a region like Central Europe, this roof car would ensure the autonomy of 1000 km.

 The latest driving and parking technologies have been implemented in the Audi H-Tron Quattro Concept.
 Radar sensors, photo camera, laser scanner, zFAS are just some of the technologies that make driving less challenging and more pleasant.
 The car can be controlled from the outside, with the help of a smartphone or remote control integrated into the key.